 With it, comes a still new, but creeping dread.
 Until the end of my days on this planet, every October is going to be an adventure in rage, apathy, disgust and awful things that I don’t want to be reminded of.
 Get ready...it’s time for Breast!
 Cancer!
 Awareness!
 Month!

 What does awareness really mean?
 Not what it should – a cure, not for one particular kind of BC, or for early-stagers only – the cure for Stage IV mets patients too.
-Instead, until Halloween, we will be relentlessly pounded to purchase all things PINK and with RIBBONS, from keychains to t-shirts to vibrators to flip flops, new cars and cupholders, panties and jewelry, every single piece of it under the guise of altruistic venture.
+Instead, until Halloween, we will be relentlessly pounded to purchase all things PINK and with RIBBONS-keychains, food, cars, clothing, jewelry, every single piece of it under the guise of altruistic venture.
 Early detection saves lives!
 Mammograms!
 Buy this and save more lives!
 Blah, blah, blah.

-I found my own tumors 4 months after having yet another “clean” mammogram, one in a long string of them, faithfully scheduled and endured under the belief in Pinktober Promises.
+I found my own tumors 4 months after having yet another “clean” mammogram, one in a long string of them, faithfully endured under the belief in Pinktober Promises.
 Not one medical doctor - GP or GYN, ever advised more extensive tests, despite my very dense breast tissue.
-No one ever mentioned that it was even possible the touted mammogram could completely miss my rather large, multi-focal tumors.
+Not one ever mentioned that it was even possible the magnificent mammogram could miss my large, multi-focal tumors.